 All Goal 5 actions were implemented as planned.
 In 5.4 Los Dichos, the only difference in implementation is that Rocketship now has its own Los Dichos team, which facilitates the orientation and monthly training for families.
 Successes and Challenges: In 5.1 Family Involvement, we saw great success in community events.
 We successfully brought back cultural celebrations.
 Families have reported that they felt celebrated.
 Care Corps has done an amazing job at hosting family workshops such as ESL classes and parenting workshops.
 We have improved the quality of events we are holding.
 Rocketship held successful vaccination clinics at sites where families from all schools were invited.
 The Care Corps ongoing food distribution has continued to be a success.
 Another success is that we are conducting family education in support of student attendance.
 Also in support of attendance, we have adopted a multi-pronged approach which includes making personal calls to families where students have been absent, plus an ongoing needs assessment process where a form is sent to families to self-identify needs or any hardships, and someone from CareCorps will reach out to them.
 We are very pleased with the deep collaboration that is happening among our Family Engagement and Care Corps staff.
 The biggest challenge in 5.1 Family Involvement has been school attendance, which we see as an indicator of family involvement.
 We are working to achieve pre-COVID levels of student attendance.
 Family attendance at family events has also not yet returned to pre-COVID levels, but it has increased since last Spring.
-In 5.2 Family Outreach, have had many families involved in local advocacy.
+In 5.2 Family Outreach, we have seen success in offering Cafecitos virtually which allows for more families to participate.
+We have also had many families involved in local advocacy.
 We hosted a mayoral forum in San Jose, and in the process, families were able to participate in research meetings and get to know candidates.
 It was led by Rocketship families.
 A Rocketship family leader was able to conduct the swearing in of the new mayor.
-In 5.3 School Leadership Team, this year, we successfully increased our collaboration around raising the guality of family teacher conferences and home visits.
+In 5.3 School Leadership Team, this year, we successfully increased our collaboration around raising the quality of family teacher conferences and home visits.
 We increased the professional development of school leaders around family engagement and family experience at our schools.